ujjwal-kr/system-programming-roadmap/README.md

 - Read the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).
 - [Crafting Interpreters](https://craftinginterpreters.com/) is a good one for beginners.
+- [Language Implementation Patterns](https://pragprog.com/titles/tpdsl/language-implementation-patterns/) provides some good insights on workings of compilers.
+- [Stanford Notes CS143](https://web.stanford.edu/class/archive/cs/cs143/cs143.1128) Good assignments and notes related to compiler design.
 - [Awesome Compilers](https://github.com/aalhour/awesome-compilers)
 - [Make a Language in Rust](https://arzg.github.io/lang/)
 - [Rust Parsing Basics](https://domenicquirl.github.io/blog/parsing-basics/)
-- Make an interpreted programming language.
+- Make a tree walk interpreted programming language.
-- Make a source to source compiler (or transpiler).
+- Also try to implement a bytecode engine for your interpreter, try out some optimizations and GC.
 - Try to make a compiled programming language targetting one architecture.
 - Learn about the [LLVM toolchain](https://llvm.org/docs/)
 - [LLVM tutorial in Rust](https://github.com/jauhien/iron-kaleidoscope)
 - Try to follow the llvm tutorial to make your first programmging language using llvm backend.
-- Make a Just In Time Compiler
+- Try to make a Just In Time Compiler around the bytecode engine and simulate a JIT runtime environment.
-- Experiment with the toolchain to create custom backends as well.
 - My [discord server](https://discord.gg/RrDnEj6r9k) lang-dev section

 ### Exploitation -- 2-4 months